 Like most drugs, Valium is detectable in your hair follicles for up to three months after your last dose.

-There aren’t effective ways to change the detection time for Valium or any drug.
+There are no effective ways to change the detection time for Valium or any drug.

 Valium is a medication with a fairly wide range of uses, and it is sometimes prescribed off-label or for uses that aren’t part of what it’s officially approved for.